-Shafieloo, Sahni and Starobinsky [59] have recently tested the Om(z) statistic against CMB, BAO and SneIa data, including the Constitution SneIa data [56].
-In comparing their results with Fig. 6 it should be noted that their analysis entails taking particular empirical functions for w(z), and then best-fitting the free parameters.
-The two functions they choose are: (i) w(z) = $w_0 + w_1 z/(1+z)$; and (ii) $w(z) = -\frac{1}{2} [1 + \tanh((z-z_t)\Delta)],$ where w_0, w_1, z_t and Δ are empirically fit constants.
+Shafieloo, Sahni, and Starobinsky [80] recently tested the Om(z) statistic against CMB, BAO, and SneIa data, including the Constitution SneIa data [42].
+In comparing their results with Fig. 6 it should be noted that their analysis entails taking particular empirical functions for w(z), and then best fitting the free parameters.
+The two functions they choose are (i) $w(z) = w_0 + w_1 z/(1 + z)$; and (ii) $w(z) = -\frac{1}{2} [1 + \tanh((z - z_t)\Delta)]$, where w_0, w_1 , z_t , and Δ are empirically fit constants.
 In both these cases w(z) is monotonic and cannot completely accommodate the equivalent "artificial dark energy equation of state" for the timescape model as depicted in Fig. 3 at large z.
-Furthermore, the effective w(z) of Fig. 3(a) becomes nonlinear in the range $0.5 \leq z \leq 1$, contradicting the parameterization of case (i) of [59].
-Also, it crosses the "phantom divide" at $z \simeq 0.464$ contradicting the parameterization of case (ii).
-However, we can expect that the empirical forms of w(z) assumed by Shafieloo et al to have some comparative value for the timescape model at very low values of z.
-The greatest leverage should come as $z \to 0$.
-It is therefore interesting to note that of the two empirical forms for w(z) assumed by Shafieloo et al, the one that provides the better fit, case (ii), gives a best-fit intercept Om(0) remarkably close to the expectation from (49) for $f{\rm v0} = 0.762$, viz.
+Furthermore, the effective w(z) of Fig. 3(a) becomes nonlinear in the range $0.5 \leq z \leq 1$, contradicting the parametrization of case (i) of [80].
+Also, it crosses the phantom divide at $z \simeq 0.464$ contradicting the parametrization of case (ii).
+However, we can expect that the empirical forms of w(z) assumed by Shafieloo et al. have some comparative value for the timescape model at very low values of z.
+The greatest leverage should come as $z \rightarrow 0$.
+It is therefore interesting to note that of the two empirical forms for w(z) assumed by Shafieloo et al., the one that provides the better fit, case (ii), gives a best-fit intercept Om(0)remarkably close to the expectation from (49) for $f{v0} =$ 0.762, viz.
 Om(0) = 0.638.
-(See Fig. 3 right hand panel of ref.
-[59].)
-Since this is not the expectation for either a typical quintessence or phantom energy model, it is an encouraging result for the timescape model, which is also consistent with the study of Zhao and Zhang [53].
+(See Fig. 3, right-hand panel of Ref.
+[80].)
+Since this is not the expectation for either a typical quintessence or phantom energy model, it is an encouraging result for the timescape model, which is also consistent with the study of Zhao and Zhang [73].

-Shafieloo et al have suggested [59] that their analysis of the recent data might give a hint that "dark energy is decaying".
-Given that the results of ref.
-[59] appear to be consistent with the expectations of the timescape model, our analysis sheds a different light on this interpretation.
+Shafieloo et al. suggested [80] that their analysis of the recent data might give a hint that "dark energy is decaying."
+Given the fact that the results of Ref.
+[80] appear to be consistent with the expectations of the timescape model, our analysis sheds a different light on this interpretation.
 It should also be noted that a pure FLRW model with substantial negative spatial curvature, i.e., with $\Omega{k0} > 0$, will give an intercept $Om(0) = \Omega{M0} + \frac{2}{3}\Omega{k0}$, whose value could assume a similar value to that obtained for the timescape model.
 Of course, this would require a value of Ω{k0} which is ruled out by the WMAP analysis for the FLRW case, which is why such values have not been considered by Shafieloo et al. As observed above Om(0) has a very tight range of values for a wide range of reasonable values of f{v0} .
-Thus if the tests of the Om(z) statistic could be improved to include a wider range of empirical w(z) functions, including those that more closely mimic our relation (45), then this would be an interesting test once significantly more data becomes available.
+Thus if the tests of the Om(z) statistic could be improved to include a wider range of empirical w(z) functions, including those that more closely mimic our relation (45), then this would be an interesting test once significantly more data become available.